Texas Jail Project Through News Stories in 2026

 Here’s a comprehensive round-up of 2026 news featuring stories, interviews, op-eds, and essays from Texas Jail Project community members and staff.

-| 1/3/2026 | Houston Public Media | Texas’ new bail laws could increase Harris County’s jail population, court case backlog “With high bonds remaining effective detention orders, Prop 3 will only increase the leverage prosecutors have over defendants who cannot afford their bail and incentivize coercive plea deals,” Krish Gundu said.
+| 1/3/26 | Houston Public Media | Texas’ new bail laws could increase Harris County’s jail population, court case backlog “With high bonds remaining effective detention orders, Prop 3 will only increase the leverage prosecutors have over defendants who cannot afford their bail and incentivize coercive plea deals,” Krish Gundu said.
 “Worse yet, the likely increase in bond amounts set by magistrates will create a tremendous amount of revenue for the bail bond industry while still doing nothing to prevent the release of any defendant who can afford to pay.” |

-| 1/13/2026 | KLTV | Smith County commissioners vote 4-1 to seek immigration enforcement grant funding “Dalila Reynoso with the Texas Jail Project, an outspoken critic of the county’s work with ICE, addressed commissioners during public comment at Tuesday’s meeting.
+| 1/13/26 | KLTV | Smith County commissioners vote 4-1 to seek immigration enforcement grant funding “Dalila Reynoso with the Texas Jail Project, an outspoken critic of the county’s work with ICE, addressed commissioners during public comment at Tuesday’s meeting.
 ‘What grants are the commissioners and the judge looking for all these children that have been impacted by this policy?'” |

-| 2/3/2026 | Texas Tribune | Texas jails have more than 400 pregnant inmates monthly.
+| 2/3/26 | Texas Tribune | Texas jails have more than 400 pregnant inmates monthly.
 The state is trying to understand what happens to them.
 “We’re hoping lawmakers will see that there is nothing to be gained by locking up this population and causing generational trauma,” said Krish Gundu, executive director of the Texas Jail Project, a key advocacy organization pushing for this work.” |

 | 2/9/26 | Texas Standard | Texas is studying its pregnant jail inmates Texas Standard interview with Krish Gundu about the Texas Commission on Jail Standards’ mandate to produce a report on pregnant people in jail |

-| 2/10/2026 | CBS Texas | Former inmates win $1.5 million settlement after being held past their release dates in Smith County The Texas Jail Project first identified the Smith County issue through direct contact with incarcerated people and families.
+| 2/10/26 | CBS Texas | Former inmates win $1.5 million settlement after being held past their release dates in Smith County The Texas Jail Project first identified the Smith County issue through direct contact with incarcerated people and families.
 “We’re visiting people inside,” said Krishnaveni Gundu, executive director of the Texas Jail Project.
 “We’re hearing from people inside.
-We’re hearing from their families,” and added that it feels like, “no one’s really keeping track of anything.” |
+We’re hearing from their families,” and added that it feels like, “no one’s really keeping track of anything.”
+Read more about TJP’s role in the lawsuit here. |

 | 2/13/26 | Hoodline | Harris County Signs Off On $1.2M Jail Study As Deaths, Lawsuits Pile Up |

-| 2/19/26 | KERA News | Texas jail commission can enforce rule to investigate all jail deaths, Paxton says |
+| 2/19/26 | KERA News | Texas jail commission can enforce rule to investigate all jail deaths, Paxton says “Krish Gundu, co-founder and executive director of Texas Jail Project, said in a statement Tuesday that Paxton’s opinion means the jail commission’s authority to call for investigations remains untouched.” |

 | 2/25/26 | ABC13 Houston | Audit says Harris County Sheriff’s Office not following state law, thousands owed to former inmates “You’re talking about people who don’t have (many) resources to begin with,” Krishnaveni Gundu, executive director of the Texas Jail Project, said. |